A guide to reopening the Forest Ridge campus

 - Flu Vaccination: To keep our community healthy, faculty, staff and students will be required to stay home if they are exhibiting any symptoms of illness.
 As such, Forest Ridge highly recommends that all members of the school community receive a flu vaccination before returning to campus.

 - Closed Campus: For the time being, the Forest Ridge campus will remain closed to anyone who is not a student or employee of the school.
-Non-essential visitors, including parents/guardians and families, are not allowed on campus at this time.
+Non-essential visitors, including parents/guardians and families, are only allowed on campus at this time by invitation only.
 Parents/guardians should conduct all school-related business via phone, email or video conferencing.

 Reporting and Screening: On on-campus learning days, all families/guardians will be expected to conduct the Magnus Mobile Screening App COVID-19 daily health screening for their students.
 The screening will require taking your student’s temperature and answering questions from a brief health survey.
 Temperatures and answers to the survey must be entered into the app and shown to Forest Ridge screening attendant upon arrival to campus.
 Forest Ridge reserves the right to ask any student who has a temperature of 100.4 degrees or higher or who is exhibiting concerning symptoms to stay or return home.